-HHS should lead development of a national approach to have test data beds to drive innovation and ensure real-world functionality and interoperability.
+The Task Force recommends that HHS lead development of a national approach to have test data beds to drive innovation and ensure real-world functionality and interoperability.
 To accomplish this, the following actions are needed:

-- Review the current administrative transactions and associated value/code sets to ensure USCDI supports data concepts and elements needed downstream to support clinical and administrative functions. - Establish (illustrative) information models, in stages, to align clinical and administrative data for secondary use in stages based on the highest societal priorities. - Establish a Minimum Data Set for transactions at the intersection of clinical and administrative data that adheres to "minimum necessary" requirements. - Advance an appropriately constrained implementation guide as a standard.
+- Review the current administrative transactions and associated value/code sets to ensure that USCDI supports data concepts and elements needed downstream to support clinical and administrative functions. - Establish (illustrative) information models, in stages, to align clinical and administrative data for secondary use in stages, based on the highest societal priorities.

+- Establish a sufficient data set for transactions at the intersection of clinical and administrative data that adheres to "minimum necessary" requirements. - Advance an appropriately constrained implementation guide as a standard. - Offer incentives for stakeholders to pilot and test innovative solutions.